UbiquityRobotics/learn/quick_start/keyboard_teleop.md

 ---
 # Driving a Robot with a Keyboard

-Connect to your robot and log in. (see connecting to your robot for the first time).
-If you are in AP mode you can use teleop by log on to the robot from a ssh window.
-First check to see if the ROS magni_base program is running:
+Connect to your robot and log in, following the instructions in [Connecting to your robot for the first time](connecting).
+Log in to the robot from an ssh window, as before.

+After logging in, check to see if the ROS magni_base program is running:

     rostopic list

-Next, start the keyboard teleop program:
+Next, start the keyboard teleop program.
+In the ssh window, type:

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py